qm012/nacos-address/README.md

    there is no need to worry about the need to update all services for the expansion of the registration center and service center.

 ## Open API Guide

+### Nacos-address console link: http://127.0.0.1:8849/index  Follow the prompts on the page

 ###  Login get Token
 1. Request example